GonzalezRvirus/RubenGonzalez.github.io/_pages/about.md

 <hr/>

-I am a scientist specializing in host-virus interactions and the study of their co-evolutionary dynamics.
+I am a scientist focused on the study of host-virus interactions and their evolutionary dynamics.

 I obtained my Bachelor's degree in Biology from the University of Vigo and later pursued a Master's degree in Plant Molecular and Cellular Biotechnology at the Polytechnic University of Valencia.
 It was during my Master that Professor [Santiago F. Elena](https://sfelenalab.csic.es/sfelena/) introduced me to the captivating field of virus research.
 Following this experience, I decided to pursue a PhD under his mentorship, focusing on factors that influence the evolution of viruses, using plant-pathogen systems as model organisms.